How to retrieve data in bulk using Python x Backlog API

 created_until

-This time, we also want to specify a period, so we will use the preset datetime.
+This time, we also want to specify a time period, so we'll use the preset datetime.

-Note that the created_since/until format in the code is entered manually.
+Note that the created_since/until in the code are formatted and must be entered manually.

 import json import csv import sys import requests from datetime import datetime, timedelta def fetch_issues(api_key, project_id, category_id, status_id, created_since, created_until): url = "https://<subdomain>/api/v2/issues" params = { "apiKey": api_key, "parentChild": 0, # Get all issues including parent issues "projectId[]": project_id, "createdSince": created_since, "createdUntil": created_until, "statusId[]": status_id, "categoryId[]": category_id } response = requests.get(url, params=params) if response.status_code == 200: return response.json() else: print("Failed to fetch issues:", response.text) return None def json_to_csv(json_data): csv_data = [] for item in json_data: created = item['created'] issue_type = item['issueType']['name'] summary = item['summary'] assignee = item['assignee']['name'] if item.get('assignee') else '' # Set an empty string if there is no assignee csv_data.append([created, issue_type, summary, assignee]) return csv_data def main(): api_key = "<APIキーを記載> " project_id = <Enter project ID> category_id = <Enter category ID> status_id = <Status ID> # Specify date and time created_since = "2024-01-01" created_until = "2024-01-31" all_issues = [] seen_issue_ids = set() while True: json_data = fetch_issues(api_key, project_id, category_id, status_id, created_since, created_until) if not json_data: break # Convert json to csv format csv_data = json_to_csv(json_data) # Record the issue ID for item in json_data: issue_id = item['id'] if issue_id not in seen_issue_ids: all_issues.append(item) seen_issue_ids.add(issue_id) # Get the latest created date of the retrieved data and set it as the start_date of the next request if json_data: last_created = json_data[-1]['created'] last_created_date = datetime.strptime(last_created, "%Y-%m-%dT%H:%M:%SZ").date() created_until = (last_created_date - timedelta(days=1)).strftime("%Y-%m-%d") else: break # Output as csv csv_writer = csv.writer(sys.stdout) csv_writer.writerow(['Creation Date', 'Category', 'Content', 'Responsible Person']) # Output the header row csv_writer.writerows(json_to_csv(all_issues)) if __name__ == "__main__": main()